snowkit/snow/snow/md/guide/native-layer.md

 On native platforms, snow is built using c++ code and is bound via the haxe api.
 You can read the [structure guide]({{{rel_path}}}guide/structure.html) for more insight here.

 ##Note
-you **do not** need to recompile snow to use it!
+You **do not** need to recompile snow to use it!
 There are prebuilt versions bundled for each platform alongside the code.
+You can find the latest build here: [Snow Latest Builds](http://build.luxeengine.com/snow/)

 ### Auto fetch dependencies